-Mentorship is a structured relationship in which an experienced individual supports the personal and professional development of someone less experienced, often referred to as a mentee.
+Mentorship is a structured mentorship framework in which an experienced individual supports the personal and professional development of someone less experienced, often referred to as a mentee.
 An effective mentoring experience and relationship foster growth, offer new perspectives, and build confidence, empowering mentees to navigate challenges and pursue meaningful career opportunities.
 When aligned with a mentee’s professional goals and personal aspirations, mentoring becomes a deeply rewarding experience for both participants.
-Successful mentoring programs rely on insight, consistent communication, and knowledge transfer between mentors and mentees.
-Studies across computer science, health sciences, and natural sciences confirm that a strong mentor–mentee relationship improves academic performance, job satisfaction, and career outcomes.

 While there has been a great deal of discussion about the concept of mentoring and its key components, the 4C Framework offers a composite understanding that bridges theory and practice.
 It helps transform informal interactions into a structured, formal mentoring program focused on clear goals and measurable progress.
+Mentorship programs for students, small business mentoring programs, and executive mentoring initiatives can all benefit from applying this framework.

 The 4C Framework outlines the core functions of mentoring and the foundation that every effective mentoring relationship should be built upon: